 Fruiting

-About six weeks after fruiting, the fruit begins to grow rapidly.
+About six weeks after fruiting, the fruit begins to increase.

-In a study in Ruiru, Kenya, irrigation was shown to have a small effect on overall yields but increased the yield of AA and AB bean sizes – more than twice that of coffee plants grown in a dry year (MGR Cannell, 1973).
+In a study in Ruiru, Kenya, irrigation was shown to have a negligible effect on overall yields but increased the output of AA and AB bean sizes – more than twice that of coffee plants grown in a dry year (MGR Cannell, 1973).

-Therefore, water sources instead of temperatures will play a decisive role in the recovery of growth after the period of containment due to water shortages.
+Therefore, water sources instead of temperatures will play a decisive role in the recovery of growth after the containment period due to water shortages.

-In certain cases, plants do not react to irrigation water the way we expect.
+Plants sometimes do not react to irrigation water as we expect.
 For example, at high temperatures (> 26°C), the plant closes the pores on the leaves and stops collecting water, even if there is a lot of water in the soil.

 In a study in Kenya, increasing crop density did not increase drought-induced stress, suggesting that irrigation is not always necessary for more intensive farming.

-Irrigation systems have significant capital costs, which is difficult for many coffee farmers, and so do some labor costs.
+Irrigation systems have significant capital costs, which is difficult for many coffee farmers, as do some labor costs.

-To set up irrigation systems, farms need a minimum of a reliable source of water, a filtration system, pumps and the means that power them, and a significant amount of equipment including faucets and sprinklers, as well as manpower to operate them as needed.
+To set up irrigation systems, farms need a minimum of a reliable source of water, a filtration system, pumps and the means that power them, and a significant amount of equipment, including faucets and sprinklers, as well as a workforce to operate them as needed.

-If the timing of irrigation is not ideal, then it may affect the timing of flowering or fruiting, or be less effective than when applied properly.
+If irrigation timing is not ideal, it may affect the timing of flowering or fruiting or be less effective than when appropriately applied.

-(*) Kenyan coffee is classified by bean size, excluding special beans such as Kenya E (Elephant Bean), and Kenya PB (Peaberry), Kenya AA has the largest size, smaller than Kenya AB, C, TT, T, MH/ML respectively.
+(*) Kenyan coffee is classified by bean size, excluding special beans such as Kenya E (Elephant Bean) and Kenya PB (Peaberry).
+Kenya AA is the largest size, smaller than Kenya AB, C, TT, T, and MH/ML.